-Coronary angiography should be done before surgery, even if no angina is present because about 20% of patients with severe AR have significant CAD, which may need concomitant coronary artery bypass graft surgery.
+Coronary angiography should be done before surgery, even if no angina is present because about 20% of patients with severe AR have significant coronary artery disease, which may need concomitant coronary artery bypass graft surgery.

 First-degree relatives of patients with a bicuspid valve should be screened using echocardiography because 20 to 30% will be similarly affected.

 With treatment, the 10-year survival for patients with mild to moderate aortic regurgitation is 80 to 95%.
-With appropriately timed valve replacement (ie, before HF and using accepted criteria for intervention Criteria for intervention Aortic regurgitation (AR) is incompetency of the aortic valve causing backflow from the aorta into the left ventricle during diastole.
+With appropriately timed valve replacement (ie, before heart failure and using accepted criteria for intervention Criteria for intervention Aortic regurgitation (AR) is incompetency of the aortic valve causing backflow from the aorta into the left ventricle during diastole.
 Causes include valvular degeneration and aortic root dilation... read more ), long-term prognosis for patients with moderate to severe AR is good.
-However, the prognosis for those with severe AR and HF is considerably poorer.
+However, the prognosis for those with severe AR and heart failure is considerably poorer.

-When aortic root dilatation is part of the mechanism of aortic regurgitation, angiotensin-receptor blockers may slow progression, making them favored drugs for patients with concomitant hypertension.
+When aortic root dilatation is part of the mechanism of aortic regurgitation, angiotensin-receptor blockers may slow progression of root dilation, making them favored drugs for patients with concomitant hypertension.
 These drugs do not reduce the severity of aortic regurgitation or alter disease progression.

 Patients with severe AR who do not meet the criteria for intervention should be reevaluated by physical examination and echocardiography every 6 to 12 months.

-Antibiotic prophylaxis against endocarditis is no longer recommended for aortic regurgitation except for patients who have had valve replacement (see table Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures* Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
-It may cause fever, heart murmurs, petechiae, anemia, embolic... read more ).
+Antibiotic prophylaxis against endocarditis is no longer recommended for aortic regurgitation except for patients who have had valve replacement (see table Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures* ).

 Intervention is indicated when